+In its second round of rating tobacco industry interference in Romania, despite a challenging context due to the COVID-19 pandemic, the results show continued interference and lack of governmental action to counteract such practices.
 The tobacco industry has a long history of interference in policy development in Romania, especially during the years when the tobacco control civic movement was less organized in a joint effort.
-As of 2015, upon the adoption of the comprehensive smoke-free ban with active civic engagement, tobacco industry interference was much more closely scrutinized and specific attempts to block policy development constantly exposed.
-The transposition of the tobacco product directive (TPD) in Romania overlapped in 2016 two consecutive attempts of front groups supported by the tobacco industry to relax the provisions of the smoke free ban.
+As of 2015, upon the adoption of the comprehensive smoke-free (SF) ban with active civic engagement, tobacco industry interference was much more closely scrutinized and specific attempts to block policy development constantly exposed.
+The transposition of the tobacco product directive (TPD) in Romania overlapped in 2016 with two consecutive attempts by front groups supported by the tobacco industry to relax the provisions of the SF ban.
 These attempts reached the phase of specific amendments to relax the SF ban provisions being included in the local transposition of the TPD.
-As such, the tobacco control civic movement got actively engaged with the TPD transposition in local legislation.
-The tobacco industry in Romania has concluded partnerships with fiscal and customs authorities which allows them to severely tamper policy development.
+As such, the tobacco control civic movement got actively engaged into the TPD transposition in local legislation.
+The tobacco industry in Romania has concluded partnerships with fiscal and customs authorities which allow them to severely tamper with policy development.
+During 2019-2020 Romania saw an increase in the number of industry-supported front groups to advance its interests during policy development.
+This was the case of the heavy industry front group interference during the debates of the advertising, promotion and sponsorship ban legislative proposal.